 I had a great conversation with host Patrick Gray about the security and privacy challenges that go along with deploying an LLM in your environment, and how our approach to AI in Tines is fundamentally different.
 I loved every minute of this chat, and I hope you’ll find it interesting, too.

-Patrick Grey: Tines does security automation and they do it extremely well.
+Patrick Gray: Tines does security automation and they do it extremely well.
 Just talk to any of their customers and you’ll typically get a stream of praise.
 They’re sort of doing more than just security now, and they have some big plans.
 As a company that’s already automating stuff, Tines is extremely well placed to make use of decision engines like large language models, so Eoin joined me for this absolutely terrific interview all about how they’re thinking about AI.

 Eoin Hinchy: The way that we think about Tines is that we provide software to help companies build, run, and monitor their most important workflows.
 And for the longest time, we spent probably like 80, 90% of our engineering and product resources on the build section.